dusty-nv/jetson-inference/docs/pytorch-cat-dog.md

 * Then create an empty folder somewhere for cat_dog, and substitue that location in `OUTPUT_DIR`
 * Change the size of the dataset by modifying `NUM_TRAIN`, `NUM_VAL`, and `NUM_TEST` variables

-The script will create subdirectories for train, val, and test underneath the `OUTPUT_DIR`, and then fill those directories with the specified number of images for each.
-Then you can [train the model](#train-the-model) the same way as above.
+The script creates subdirectories for train, val, and test underneath the `OUTPUT_DIR`, and will then fill those directories with the specified number of images for each.
+Then you can [train the model](#train-the-model) the same way as above, optionally using the `--resume` and `--epoch-start` flags to pick up training where you left off, if you don't want to restart training from the beginning.
+Remember to re-export the model to ONNX after re-training.

 <p align="right">Next | <b><a href="pytorch-plants.md">Re-training on the PlantCLEF Dataset</a></b>
 <br/>